luc-lisi/tsup-plugin-prepend-directive/README.md

 ## Motivation

 The idea is that certain directives, such as `"use client"` [must be present at the top of a module file](https://react.dev/reference/rsc/use-client#use-client).
-For library authors, this poses unique challenges as during the build process, `tsup` can fail to place directives at the top of the module, or sometimes remove the directives altogether.
+For library authors in particular, this poses unique challenges as during the build process, `tsup` can fail to place directives at the top of the module, or sometimes remove the directives altogether.
 It becomes additionally frustrating with code-splitting enabled as other plugins or "banner" solutions still can fail to get "use client" at the very top of the resulting build modules.

 An example use-case would be someone authoring a library they wish to distribute that contains both interfaces they want to be available to the server, and client-only React components.
 Using this plugin, the user can configure tsup to still leverage tsup's code-splitting to reduce total bundle size while also specifying exactly which dist files should be marked with `use-client`.